Denis Menke: Cincinnati Reds

+Menke played for the Reds in 1972–73.
+In 1972, he chiefly played third base, hitting only .233 with nine home runs, though his .955 fielding percentage at third base was fifth best in the league.
+In the Reds 3–2 championship series victory over the Pittsburgh Pirates, Menke hit .250 in the five games.
+In the 1972 World Series that saw the Reds lose to the Oakland A's in seven games, Menke hit only .083 in seven games, but did have a home run.
+He set a world series record for most chances at third base without an error (29).

+In 1973, Menke again played chiefly at third base, but his playing time was reduced as he hit only .191; though his .966 fielding percentage at third base was second best in the league.
+Menke was traded back to the Astros after the 1973 season for Pat Darcy and cash, where he played sparingly for one year before retiring.

+Legacy

-During his career, Menke hit 101 home runs and compiled a batting average of .250.
+During his full 13-year career, Menke hit 101 home runs and compiled a batting average of .250.
 In 1964, Menke hit 20 home runs, his single season best.
 In 1970, as a Houston Astro, he compiled a .304 batting average, the only time he hit over .300 as a major leaguer.
 In 1969, Menke and Houston outfielder Jim Wynn hit grand slam home runs in the same inning.

 Menke was a versatile player in the field.
 He played first, second, third base, shortstop, and five games as an outfielder.
 Menke compiled a career fielding percentage of .969.
 He played his last major league game July 10, 1974 with the Houston Astros.